DroidKaigi/conference-app-2023/README.md

 ## Testing

 Testing an app involves balancing fidelity, how closely the test resembles actual use, and reliability, the consistency of test results.
-This year, we're aiming to perfect both using two primary methods.
+This year, our goal is to improve both using several methods.

 ### Screenshot Testing with Robolectric Native Graphics (RNG) and Roborazzi